 Violent crimes related to the drug trade, including murder, kidnapping and carjacking, are widespread.
 Shoot-outs, grenade attacks and car bombings have occurred in public places, and targeted attacks on military personnel, government officials and journalists have increased.
 Australians can become victims of violence directed against others.

 Federal police and military personnel use roadblocks and random vehicle checks as part of efforts to deal with the very high level of drug-related violence.
 Drug cartels also set up roadblocks in the northern areas of Mexico to hinder military and police movement.
 Motorists who don't stop at roadblocks are sometimes killed.

-There is a high level of violent crime and the security situation is volatile throughout the State of Guerrero.
+Although Mexico's Federal Government is reinforcing security, the level of violent crime is high, and the security situation is volatile throughout the State of Guerrero.
 Kidnapping is common, particularly inland and in rural areas.
 Violent criminal gangs are active, particularly in rural areas.
 Acapulco is not immune – violent crime levels are high, particularly outside tourist areas, including murder and shootings in public places.
-Mexico's Federal Government is reinforcing security.
-Risks to travellers exist but are lower in the tourist areas of the cities of Ixtapa-Zihuatanejo and Taxco, and on the toll road Taxco, than in the remainder of Guerrero.
+Risks to Australians exist but are lower in the tourist areas of the cities of Ixtapa-Zihuatanejo and Taxco, and on the toll road Taxco, than in the remainder of Guerrero.
 Toll booths along the toll road to Taxco are occasionally disrupted by local protest groups, causing traffic delays.